Australian Institute of Health and Welfare (2022) Alcohol, tobacco & other drugs in Australia, AIHW, Australian

 The figure shows the proportion of people aged 14 and over who exceeded lifetime risk guidelines by remoteness area for 2010, 2013, 2016 and 2019.
 The proportion of people exceeding lifetime risk guidelines has declined across all 5 remoteness areas between 2010 and 2019.
 In 2019, the proportion of people exceeding lifetime risk guidelines were most likely to be located in Remote and very remote areas (26%) and the proportion of people least likely to exceed these guidelines were located in Major cities (16%).

-Data from Report 15 of the NWDMP showed that nationally:
+Data from Report 16 of the NWDMP showed that nationally, between August and December 2021:

 For state and territory data, see the National Wastewater Drug Monitoring Program reports.

 (a) “Average consumption” refers to estimated population-weighted average consumption.

 Poly drug use is defined as the use of more than 1 illicit drug or licit drug in the previous 12 months.
 In 2019, the NDSHS showed more than 1 in 4 recent risky drinkers reported recent use of cannabis (27% for lifetime risky drinkers and 28% for single occasion risky drinkers).
-Around 1 in 5 reported that they were also daily smokers (21% for lifetime risky drinkers and 18.7% for single occasion risky drinkers) (Table S2.68).
+Around 1 in 5 reported that they were also daily smokers (21% for lifetime risky drinkers and 18.7% for single occasion risky drinkers) (AIHW 2020, Table 1.3).

 For related content on alcohol impacts and harms, see also: